 - Note: Ideally an unmanaged Gigabit switch should be used for network configuration.
 If you are using a managed switch, it should be configured to perform only the basic switching functionality

 - Category-5e (or Cat-6a) Ethernet cabling throughout is recommended.
 Category-6a is recommended for 10Gbps uplinks

-- Userful strongly recommends the installation of router or a second Network Interface Card into Userful host.
-For more details, please visit Network Preparation section.
+- Userful requires the installation of a second Network Interface Card into Userful host to isolate network traffic to the displays.
+For more details, please visit Network Setup section

-- An internet connection for easier access to Userful Support, sharing files, or streaming content from a CMS
+- Userful strongly recommends an internet connection for easier access to Userful Support, sharing files, or streaming content from CMS

-Once the components are ready, refer to network preparation section for the network guidelines.
+Once the components are ready, refer to network setup section for the network guidelines.